GhayyasAhmed/DiscreteProject/README.md

 We have used these websites/links for data collection:

 • https://en.wikipedia.org/wiki/National_Highways_of_Pakistan

 • https://en.wikipedia.org/wiki/Motorways_of_Pakistan

 • https://en.wikipedia.org/wiki/List_of_expressways_of_Pakistan

-Note: Name of some highways that are given in the above-mentioned websites are not available completely or being removed so we have not considered these highways while constructing our data.
+Note: Name of some highways that are given in the above-mentioned websites are not available completely so we have not considered these highways while constructing our data.

 # Arrangement

-• Edgelist2, Edgelist3, Edgelist4, Edgelist5, Edgelist6 are the idividual files representing top 5 degree nodes.
+• Edgelist2, Edgelist3, Edgelist4, Edgelist5, Edgelist6 are the individual txt files representing top 5 degree nodes.

 # Network Analysis of Complete Data